Parsifal1916/nBodyEngine/README.md

 - (optional) marker color for visualization in the graph The second list contains all nBodyEngine.Body objects present in the simulation.

-Another optianal boolean value that cannot be set from the simulateFromJson function is IncludeSR which enables a relativistic mass that changes with the velocity of the body
+Another optional boolean value that can be set from the simulateFromJson function is IncludeSR which enables a relativistic mass that changes with the velocity of the body

 The class contains the following functions: